 We love all playgrounds – anything that encourages our kids to get outside and get active is A-OK in our book.
 But this is ‘Murica, and sometimes you need to super-size your playground experience!
-So, we’ve put together our collection of the Top 5 Jaw-Dropping Playground in Lake County.
+So, we’ve put together our collection of the Top 5 Jaw-Dropping Playgrounds in Lake County.
 These are the playgrounds that will make your children’s eyes go big and leave them speechless.
 You’ll probably win a “Parent of the Year” award, or at least some well-earned gratitude for taking them to any of these sites.
 Just be prepared, because they may never want to leave…

 Small children will enjoy the tot playground with its pirate ship and parents will appreciate that it is completely fenced in.
 They’ll also love the two-level Petrified Park for archaeological adventures.
 Older children can pretend they are in the Swiss Family Robinson when they cross the rope bridge and crawl through the net tunnels of the Adventure Tree House.
 Children of all ages will love the rocket ship tower and bubble pods.